dinglezhang/RotEx/README.md

 Please see the comments above all functions in source code to get details.

+Please ref to ./tests/* code to get some examples to call these functions.

 **Make rotation easy, not dizzy!**

 ## Dependencies